Terrifier 2: Casting

 Lauren LaVera (pictured) portrays Sienna Shaw.

 Both Thornton and Scaffidi were confirmed to reprise their respective roles of Art the Clown and Victoria Heyes, becoming the only returning cast members of the prior film, other than a brief voice cameo by Michael Leavy (who played Will the Exterminator in the original film) as the Club Announcer and DJ voice, and Corey Duval, who returns as the coroner from the first installment.
-There were also reports of Steven Della Salla and Jason Leavy, the two cops in the original film, returning in cameo appearances as well; the three are all producers on the second installment.
+There were also reports of Steven Della Salla and Jason Leavy, the two cops in the original film, returning in cameo appearances as well; the three were all producers for the second installment.
 On September 11, 2019, it was announced that actress Lauren LaVera was cast in the lead role of Sienna Shaw.
 On October 15, it was announced that Felissa Rose, Chris Jericho and Tamara Glynn had joined the cast in cameo roles.
 Actress Leah Voysey had auditioned for Sienna and her friends Ally and Brooke before co-producer Jason Leavy, who knew about Voysey's singing and guitar skills, invited her to be the host that performed a song in the Clown Cafe dream sequence, which after being filmed led to Leone bringing Voysey to appear as a nurse in the credits scene.

 Filming

 While Leone had secured full funding for the film from a handful of private investors prior to filming, he launched an Indiegogo with a $50k goal to finance a practical effects driven scene and to attach a well known actor to the project.
 The campaign was a major success, grossing over $125k in the first week.
 It reached a total of $250k by the end of the campaign, 430% more than the initial goal.

 Filming began in October 2019.
 While a majority of the film's main storyline had already been completed, principal photography was halted due to COVID-19, becoming one of many films affected by the worldwide COVID-19 pandemic.
 On September 7, Leone revealed that he was in the process of working on the prosthetic makeup for Victoria's disfigured face in preparation of filming Samantha Scaffidi's scenes.
 As Sienna's costume received a positive reception when production stills were officially released, when asked about the attire, LaVera described liking it on the first day of wearing it but began to feel disdain for it throughout the course of filming as it was uncomfortable to wear.
-She even obtained blisters from wearing it.
+She even suffered blisters from wearing it.
 Filming quietly resumed and wrapped on July 10, 2021.
 The post-credits scene would originally reveal Art growing out of the back of Victoria's head, but once Malignant had a similar getup for its villain, Leone discarded it and shot another sequence where Victoria gave birth to Art's head.